-March 1, 2006 16th Edition This report is provided to Congress in compliance with Title 10, United States Code, section 2674.
+March 1, 2007 17th Edition This report is provided to Congress in compliance with Title 10, United States Code, section 2674.
 The Secretary of Defense is required to submit an annual report on the status of the renovation of the Pentagon Reservation.
-This is the sixteenth annual report on the Renovation of the Pentagon under 10 USC 2674.
-The report covers CY 2005.
+This is the seventeenth annual report on the Renovation of the Pentagon under 10 USC 2674.
+The report covers CY 2006.
 In addition, information is included on several related projects that support the overall objectives of the Pentagon Reservation's operations and maintenance.

-MESSAGE FROM THE DIRECTOR

-The Pentagon Renovation and Construction Program Office (PENREN) supports the Secretary of Defense, Departmental Leadership and other customers in accomplishing its core mission of providing the Pentagon Reservation with optimum Facilities and Information Technology through renovation, construction, and modernization.
-The program manages the modernization of the Pentagon's Wedges 1-5 through design-build renovation.
-It is a project that encompasses six and a half million square feet.
-Since September 2001, the Pentagon renovation has been operating on an accelerated schedule.
-The project's completion date is October 2011, over three years earlier than originally planned.
-In the past several years, PENREN has achieved significant successes.
-Major projects such as the Metro Entrance Facility (2002), Pentagon Athletic Center (2004) and the Remote Delivery
+MESSAGE FROM THE DIRECTOR The Pentagon Renovation and Construction Program Office (PENREN) supports the Secretary of Defense, Departmental Leadership and other customers in accomplishing its core mission of providing the Pentagon Reservation with safe, secure and high-performing facilities and Information Technology through major renovation and modernization.
+It is an historic effort to modernize six and a half million square feet within the Pentagon, a structure that is 65 years old.
+After the September 11, 2001 terrorist attack, Congress directed acceleration of the Pentagon Renovation schedule from the original 2014 planned completion date.
+Today, the Department of Defense is on course to complete the Renovation of Wedges 2-5 by the end of 2011.
+The completion of Wedge 2 and Wedge 3, Phase 1 signaled the halfway point toward accomplishing the